rehamatta/Guess_My_Number/README.md

 # Guess_My_Number
-HTML , CSS and JavaScript Practice
+HTML , CSS and JavaScript Practise

 Guess the number if the number you guess is greater than the random number it will tell you too high other it will tell you too low